markoagidej/Library-Management-System/README.md

 # Library Management System
 Welcome to the multi-functional Library Manaement System!
 This library is compiled of books, which have an author and a genre.
-Users can then borrow one book at a time.
+Users can then borrow books.
-There are time limits on how long you can borrow a book for before you begin incurring late fees to be charge upon return on the book.
 This system also features a file interface system where you can load and save formatted data.
 An automatic backup is also created whenever you make any change.

 From the main menu, you will have 5 choices: